matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ```

 ## THE LIFECYCLE OF THE BEAN

 - As soon as bean is created post construct will be called.
-Initialize content of bean.
+Initialize content of bean. `@PostConstruct`
-`@PostConstruct`
-- Called just before bean is removed.

 ```java
 @RestController
 @RequestMapping("/api")